Blog

 The individual workflows here are not complicated.
 Search GitHub for specs.
 Create a GitBook space.
 Upload an OpenAPI file.
 Compare dates.
 The complexity is in doing them consistently, across an entire organization, over time.
 That is what capabilities are designed for.

 The API visibility problem is not going to be solved by a one-time audit or a documentation sprint.
-It is going to be solved by making the discovery-to-documentation workflow a repeatable, governed practice.
-That is what these sixteen capabilities do.
+It is going to be solved by making the discovery-to-documentation workflow a repeatable, governed practice — and you can run any of these sixteen capabilities yourself using the open-source Naftiko Fleet.